How to make authentic Italian Tomato bruschetta recipe, the classic appetizer with fresh basil, heirloom tomatoes + many toppings ideas!

-Let’s talk about the bread: the best bread for your tomato bruschetta is a crusty rustic loaf like ciabatta or country Italian.
-You want something with texture that holds together nicely to that garlic being rubbed on it and all the tomato juices.
-No white potato pre-sliced breads allowed.
-Ever!
+The best bread for bruschetta is a crusty loaf like this spelt bread, ciabatta or country Italian bread.
+You want something with texture that holds together nicely to that garlic clove being rubbed on it and all those tomato juices.
+No pre-sliced white potato breads allowed.

-- You grill the bread on both sides on a hot griddle. “ Grill “ being the keyword.
-Never toast, just grill until charred on both sides but with a soft interior.
+- GRILL the bread on both sides on a hot griddle until nicely charred but with a soft interior.
+Grill being the keyword here.
+Never toast, but you can broil!

-- Rub the smoky grilled bread with a garlic clove as much as your taste buds can handle.
+- RUB the smoky bread with a garlic clove a much as your tastebuds can handle.
 Don’t be stingy!

-- Brush it with the best olive oil you’ve got hidden in the pantry.
+- BRUSH it with the best extra virgin olive oil you’ve got hidden in the pantry.

-- Top it with the finest summer tomatoes and delicate herbs.
+- TOP with the finest summer tomatoes and delicate basil or chives.

-- Season with sea salt and enjoy with a squeeze of fresh lemon.
+- SEASON with sea salt flakes and enjoy with a fresh squeeze of lemon.

-The secret lies in using the freshest ingredients of course, but also in grilling the bread!
-That is the difference between tomato bruschetta and toast.
-One is grilled, the other one is toasted.
-Different textures and different flavors.
+The secret to success lies in using the freshest ingredients, but also in grilling the bread.
+That is the fundamental difference between making Bruschetta and toast.
+One is grilled and permeated by a lovely smokiness, the other one is toasted.
+So different textures and flavor profile.

 - Roasted Tomato & Burrata